AfsalBaaqirA/WordGuesserGame/Readme.md

 The scoring system can be changed by adding/removing `LINEAR_SCORING_SYSTEM` define in the Unity Symbol Defines.

-## Known Issues
-- The game does not end when the player enters all possible words that can be generated from the LetterSet.

-## Bonus Words
+### Bonus Words
 Bonus words are special words that yield higher scores.
 Each round has three bonus words.
 Bonus words are calculated based on the following criteria:
 - Each word the user enters has a 50/50 chance of being a bonus word, when the word is valid.
-## Leaderboard
+### Leaderboard
 - Shows the top 5 high scores.
 - Scores persist between game sessions.
 - High scores are saved to a file on quit and loaded at the start of the game.
 - Notifies the player if they achieve a high score and adds it to the leaderboard.

+## Known Issues
+- The game does not end when the player enters all possible words that can be generated from the LetterSet.

+## Future Improvements
+- Object Pooling to handle letter objects in the Game Window.
+- Score Multiplier based on the time period between each word entry.
+- Separate container to show already found words.
+- Show more information like No. of Words Found, No. of Bonus Words Found, etc. in the End Screen Window.